peterbruun/RBC_storage_time/README.md

 # RBC_storage_time
-Code for manuscript: "Storage Time of Red Blood Cell Units and Adverse Recipient Outcomes"
+Code to reproduce results of manuscript: "Storage Time of Red Blood Cell Units and Adverse Recipient Outcomes"